zapSNH/zapsCoolPhotonTheme/README.md

 ### Extension 🧩
 Install the theme as an extension (like uBlock and the like).
 - Only installable on Firefox Developer Edition, Firefox Nightly, and Firefox ESR (and forks based on these versions) since **you need to disable extension signing** (which is insecure).
+- - On certain Firefox forks, extension signing is disabled by default.
 - Has auto-updating and a built-in configurator.

-This version is based on [Paxmod](https://github.com/numirias/paxmod).
+This version is loosley based on [Paxmod](https://github.com/numirias/paxmod).

 Open `about:config` and set:
 | Pref | Value | Description |